eeranagowda/java/README.md

-Practing with Puneeth for demo
+Practising with Pratibha for demo